-After I left the full-time Defence Force in 2009, I started my company, Point Assist, so I could work as a security consultant for the Department of Foreign Affairs and Trade.
+After I left the full-time Defence Force in 2009, I started my and Trade.
 Two years later, I added a trekking arm to the business and in 2016 I moved to expedition and adventure travel guiding full-time.
 When COVID-19 hit, with travel and adventure on hold, I shifted my focus to documenting and sharing the experiences of others, which I've found a very rewarding space.

-How did Point & Shoot come to life?
+How did Point & Shoot

-My own experiences as a soldier were the impetus for this exhibition.
-Working in high-threat environments is both physically and mentally demanding.
+environments is both physically and mentally demanding.
 For me, taking photos helped me to not only document my experiences but also to process them.
 As I shared these images and their stories with those closest to me, I began to wonder about all the other stories that were out there, and so Point & Shoot was born.